Z-Fisher/Steering_Prediction/README.md

   <img src="https://github.com/akhild555/steering_angle_prediction/blob/master/Images/real_world.gif">
 </p>

-The model performs well overall but fails at certain points during the video.
+The model performs well overall but fails at certain points during the video, which are shown below.
 One of them is due to poor lighting conditions.
 All these mistakes would have led to a crash if the model were steering a real car.

 <p align="center">
   <img src="Images/vid1.png" width="250" />